-If you are engaged to be married or wish to enter into a Domestic Partnership, a New Jersey Prenuptial Agreement or Pre-Civil Union Agreement (also referred to as a premarital or ante-nuptial agreement) can be an extremely important planning tool.
+If you are engaged to be married in New Jersey or wish to enter into a civil union, a New Jersey Prenuptial Agreement or Pre-Civil Union Agreement (also referred to as a premarital or ante-nuptial agreement) can be an extremely important planning tool.
 In fact, preparing an NJ Prenuptial Agreement (commonly abbreviated to prenup or prenupt) prior to marriage is an effective way to protect your financial interests.
 In the event of a divorce, a New Jersey Prenuptial Agreement generally protects your premarital assets and can ensure that your property is deemed exempt from equitable distribution.
 But, a prenup can also outline a variety of other considerations, explain rights and obligations of each person in the event of divorce.
 Because a prenuptial agreement is a legal document, consulting a family law attorney to help is advisable.

-A New Jersey Prenuptial Agreement can be prepared to protect any asset, including:
+A Prenuptial Agreement in New Jersey can be prepared to protect any asset, including:

 - Investment Accounts